For Parents

 PCIT-CALM

-This adaptation of PCIT was created and researched to help highly anxious children with and without behavior problems ages 3 years to 8 years 11 months.
+This adaptation of PCIT was created and researched to help highly anxious children with and without behavior problems.
 Anxiety is a normal human emotion; however, some children's anxiety has gotten so out of control it interferes with their lives at home, school, or with peers.
 For highly anxious children, PCIT-CALM equips parents with therapeutic skills that reduce the child's anxiety over time and increase brave behaviors in the safe (but feared) situations.

 Do You Work with Families like Mine?
 Will My Family Feel Safe in Your Office?